dentarg/bump/README.md

           labels: dependencies
 ```

-To enable [triggering further workflow runs], the pull requests created are marked as draft, so you can use the [`ready_for_review` trigger] in your workflows to have them run when you mark the pull request as ready.
+To be able to [trigger further workflow runs], the pull requests created are marked as draft, so you can use the [`ready_for_review` trigger] in your workflows to have them run when you mark the pull request as ready.

 ```yaml
 name: CI